Advanced Search

 Serigraph/silk screen print A form of print making utilizing stencils attached to porous screens that support delicate areas of the cut design.
 Most often issued in signed and numbered editions

-Pamela also writes and hosts “Gallery News” a 6-times weekly radio show on KHFM 95.5 remote,
+By Pamela Michaelis, founder of The Collector's Guide and former host of “Gallery News” radio show on KHFM 95.5 remote, classical radio in Albuquerque.

 Originally appeared in